tang1024/git-tutorial/README.md

 `$ git log --graph`

 ## Diffing Files
+Diffing is a way to view the differenence between files.

+There're many 3rd party diffing tools and Git can be configured to use them.

+Git's built-in default file differ.
+We can compare files, branches or anything that has a hash.

+`$ git diff`

+`$ git diff FETCH_HEAD`

+`$ git diff new-branch master`

+change the order of the branches<br />
+`$ git diff master new-branch`

+`$ git diff master...new-branch`

+`$ git diff master new-branch --name-only`

+`$ git diff master new-branch --stat`

 ## Merging Branches
+Merging means to take some content from one branch and merge it into another branch.

+- fast-forward
+- up-stream
+- 'recursive' strategy

+We specify the other branch we would like to merge into master branch we are currently on:<br />
+`$ git merge another-branch`

 ## Tags
+Used to mark a pariticular point in a project's history as special, such as a release.

+Tags, like the branches, can point to a specific commit.

+There are two types of tag:<br />
+1. Light-weight or simple
+2. Annotated (recommended)

+To show the tags the branch currently has:<br />
+`$ git tag`

+Add a tag to the last commit:<br />
+`$ git tag 0.1.0`

+To show the commit corresponding to a tag:<br />
+`$ git show 0.1.0`

+actually shows:<br />
+1. full hash of the commit
+2. short hash of the parent commit
+3. author
+4. date
+5. commit message

+make an annotated tag by `-a` and a short hash:<br />
+`$ git tag -a 0.0.1 7b37a84`<br />
+we need to write a tag message for annotation<br />

+`$ git show 0.0.1` will show more information because it's annotated.

+we can checkout the commit the tag points to:<br />
+`$ git checkout 0.0.1`<br />
+then the HEAD is detached from 0.0.1<br />

+never make changes when the HEAD is detached

+tags are not pushed to remote repository by default

 # Remote Repositary: Github
 [GitHub Guides](https://guides.github.com/)
+A remote repository is just another copy of our repository on another computer.

 ## SSH Settings
+we can only push to Github with a trusted computer.
+To make our computer trusted we should create an RSA key-pair

 1. Generate rsa key pair: `$ ssh-keygen`
     - Using the provided email as a label: `$ ssh-keygen -t rsa -b 4096 -C "username@email.com"`
       - `-t dsa | ecdsa | ed25519 | rsa` Specifies the type of of key to create.